msabramo/kallithea/docs/setup.rst

 Authentication by container or reverse-proxy
 --------------------------------------------

-Starting with version 1.3, RhodeCode supports delegating the authentication of users to its WSGI container, or to a reverse-proxy server through which all clients access the application.
+Starting with version 1.3, Kallithea supports delegating the authentication of users to its WSGI container, or to a reverse-proxy server through which all clients access the application.

-When these authentication methods are enabled in RhodeCode, it uses the username that the container/proxy (Apache/Nginx/etc) authenticated and doesn't perform the authentication itself.
-The authorization, however, is still done by RhodeCode according to its settings.
+When these authentication methods are enabled in Kallithea, it uses the username that the container/proxy (Apache/Nginx/etc) authenticated and doesn't perform the authentication itself.
+The authorization, however, is still done by Kallithea according to its settings.

-When a user logs in for the first time using these authentication methods, a matching user account is created in RhodeCode with default permissions.
-An administrator can then modify it using RhodeCode's admin interface.
+When a user logs in for the first time using these authentication methods, a matching user account is created in Kallithea with default permissions.
+An administrator can then modify it using Kallithea's admin interface.
 It's also possible for an administrator to create accounts and configure their permissions before the user logs in for the first time.

 Container-based authentication
 ''''''''''''''''''''''''''''''

-In a container-based authentication setup, RhodeCode reads the user name from the ``REMOTE_USER`` server variable provided by the WSGI container.
+In a container-based authentication setup, Kallithea reads the user name from the ``REMOTE_USER`` server variable provided by the WSGI container.

-After setting up your container (see `Apache's WSGI config`_), you'd need to configure it to require authentication on the location configured for RhodeCode.
+After setting up your container (see `Apache's WSGI config`_), you'd need to configure it to require authentication on the location configured for Kallithea.

-In order for RhodeCode to start using the provided username, you should set the following in the [app:main] section of your .ini file::
+In order for Kallithea to start using the provided username, you should set the following in the [app:main] section of your .ini file::

     container_auth_enabled = true